This article has links to products and services we recommend, which we may make a commission from.

 Next door to Baan Chern Chiangmai Hotel

-Price: 60 Thai Baht – Approx. $1.90 USD for one serving of Gaeng Hang Lay Moo (written Kaeng Hung Ley)
+Price: 60 Thai Baht – Approx. $1.60 USD for a serving of Gaeng Hang Lay Moo (written Kaeng Hung Ley)

 Pro Tips: Have your Gaeng Hang Lay Moo the northern Thai way, with sticky rice.
 Their Laarb, another northern Thai specialty, is also delicious.